-DRAFT: FOR DISCUSSION PURPOSES ONLY

 NEW POWER COMPANY, INC.

 QUALIFIED SCHEDULING ENTITY SERVICES AGREEMENT

-THIS SERVICES AGREEMENT (this "Agreement") is made and entered into effective as of the _____ day of May, 2001 (the “Effective Date”) and between Enron Power Marketing, Inc. ("EPMI") and New Power Company, Inc. ("Customer").
+THIS SERVICES AGREEMENT (this "Agreement") is made and entered into effective as of the 16th day of May, 2001 (the “Effective Date”) and between Enron Power Marketing, Inc. ("EPMI") and New Power Company, Inc. ("Customer").
 EPMI and Customer are also referred to herein as a "Party" or collectively as the "Parties".